This is a guide covering food photography tips.

 2. Invest in Some Good Quality Artificial Lights

 The unpredictability of natural light is what drives professional food photographers to use artificial lights.

-Artificial lights are stable, predictable and you can shoot with them for as long as you want to without having to worry about the changing nature of the light.
+Artificial lights are stable, and predictable and you can shoot with them for as long as you want to without having to worry about the changing nature of the light.

 3. Continuous Lights or Strobes?